hemeac/kiwiTechTree/README.md

 ## Completely Non-Aggressive Rocketry 1.0.2
 Created a new node in the tech tree between the start and other tech nodes for these.
 Shrunk the size to 0.625m to match the small size of the early rockets and balanced fuel and thrust size for similar performance to original.
 Ensures that these will not be OP relative to other early career rockets.
 Also added an antenna, added a temp and pressure to probe body and soft deprecated the experiments.
 Added an upgrade to basicRocketry to allow the rocket to reach space

+## Cryogenic Engines 1.1.4
+Shuffled the Tech Tree with some cost rebalancing and B9PS engine upgrades.
+Will convert some Stock, Making History, and ReStock+ to cryogenic engines if they were originally based off crogenic engines.
+If CryoTanksMethalox is installed (ie. a blank folder with that name is added to GameData), will add methalox variants to all cryogenic engines along with custom methalox plumes if RealPlume is installed.
+On the potential to-do list is add PlumeParty support if RealPlume is not available, but currently methalox engines without RealPlume uses the default hydrolox plumes.

 ## CryoTanks 1.5.2
-Created a couple of 1.875m variants of the Hydrogen Tanks based off the 2.5m parts; This will replace the default fuel tank weight upgrades with a "composite" fuel type to avoid issues with massless hydrogen tanks.
+Created 1.875m variants of the Hydrogen Tanks based off the 2.5m parts; Adding CryoTanks replaces the default fuel tank weight upgrades with a "composite" fuel type to avoid issues with massless hydrogen tanks.
 It creates enough switches to look a bit busy...

 ## Heat Control 0.5.2
 Shuffled the tech nodes lightly.
 Duplicated the surface 3.75 radiator and scaled 50% to get a 1.875 m variant.
 Have to say that I am not an expert in the heat mechanics, so any recommendations will be appreciated.